Search This Blog

 Budget

-The word budget means a leather wallet of a kind to contain papers.
+The term "budget" comes from the French word "bougette," meaning "little bag."
+It originally referred to leather bags used to carry money.
 In the 18th century the chancellor was said to be opening his budget when he presented his proposals.

 Income tax was first brought into the UK by William Pitt in his budget of December 1798 as a temporary measure to finance the Napoleonic wars.
 It was abolished in 1802 during the Peace of Amiens but reintroduced in 1803 when hostilities recommenced.

-The Chancellor of Exchequer William Gladstone because of public pressure abolished the tax on soap in 1853.
+The UK Chancellor of Exchequer, William Gladstone, because of public pressure abolished the tax on soap in 1853.
 Probably to make up for the substantial loss, he introduced in the same budget death duties.

 Gladstone's 1853 Budget speech in the House of Commons lasted for 285 minutes (four hours 45 minutes), the longest continuous Budget speech ever.